JSRocksHQ/jsrockshq.github.io/src/posts/en/configuring-babel-6-for-node-js.md

 So this is how you'll use source maps

 #### Setting up npm command
 In order to simplify the build process even more.
-You can update your `package.json` file to include a build script for babel.
+You can update your `package.json` file to include a build script for Babel.
 In `package.json` script object you can add a build script such as the one below
 ```json
 "scripts": {
   "build": "babel -w code/ -d build -s"